 An ongoing internal Social Comparison drive, proposed by social psychologist Leon Festinger, helped herds to imitate the behavior of equals to choose cooperative patterns of behavior.
 These tendencies create a status structure of higher and lower groups.
 A dominance hierarchy is established, with leaders and followers.
 Each group compare themselves within their own group.
 At the watering hole, the leader drinks first.
 Others instinctively follow.
 These are instinctive survival behaviors not based on a perception of the self as a social category, but based on drives of comparison, fear, or empathy.

-Identity Theory – Motivation For Distinction In A Group
+Is Motivation For Distinction A Reward Mechanism?

 The Social Identity Theory suggests that individuals are rationally motivated to become positively distinctive in their group.
 They also strive to achieve a positive social identity.
 Where group boundaries are considered stable and impermeable, individuals are predicted to engage in social creativity behaviors.
 Group members act to increase their positive distinctiveness without damaging the group resources.
 The “black is beautiful” movement embraced African hairdos, culture, traditions, and music to creatively improve the prestige of their own social group.